joostzaalberg/CEAD_ml/README.md

-# CEAD_ml
+# CEAD Machine Learning Project

-Hello, welcome to my README file.
+Hello, welcome to the README file.
+At the moment, all the files are enclosed in the data, results and scripts folder.